DrRetro2033/Reyveld/README.md

 ## Branch Off Into Different Timelines 🌌

 With Arceus, you can create branches of a folder, so multiple versions can exist simultaneously.
-So secondary playthroughs (or projects) can branch off from a initial instance, without need to restart from the beginning!
+So secondary playthroughs (or projects) can branch off from an initial instance, without need to restart from the beginning!

 ```lua
 local skit = SKit.open("...")